 What is your favourite quotation?

 “Tears, idle tears, I know not what they mean…” Tennyson.

 Which of your ancestors or relatives are you most proud of?

 I am inordinately proud of all my living relatives, but of those who are dead I am most proud of my great uncle, Charles Holland, who was the very model of an elite sportsman.
 He trialled for both Aston Villa FC and Warwickshire CC, was one of the first two British cyclists to compete in the Tour de France, and competed in two Olympics.
 A legend and an inspiration.

 What have you changed your mind about?

-What’s the last piece of music, novel, film or TV show that brought you to tears?
+What is the last piece of music, play, novel or film that brought you to tears?

 What would people be surprised to know about you?